tensory/add-text-background/README.md

 # Generate text background
-Sketch Plugin - Set automatically a background of your textlayer.
+Sketch Plugin - Set a background for your selected textlayer automatically.
 There is a white and black background option by default

 #Demo